tlevine/mailfest-scoreboard/readme.md

 ## Install
 Specify the IMAP server credentials, and then run `./scoreboard`.
+As emails come in, statistics are printed to stdout in CSV format.

 ## Statistics
 The following features are extracted from each email.

 * `From` field
 * Date
-* Size of email, ignoring attachments
+* Size in bytes of email, ignoring attachments
+* Size of the email body
 * Size of the `Subject`
 * Number of attachments
 * Number of recipients in the `To` field